annakthrnlee/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview:
-I worked with Tom to summarize the tasks that needed to be completed for an election audit.
+I worked with Tom to summarize the tasks needed to complete the election audit.
 We also discussed the information needed by the Colorado Board of Elections.
 ### Tasks
 To ensure that my final Python script would deliver the following information when the script is run:
 1. Total number of votes cast.